 Have you ever heard of “ohenro”?
-It refers to a Buddhist pilgrimage trail that can be found across the Shikoku region in Japan.
+It refers to a Buddhist pilgrimage trail that can be found across the Shikoku region in Japan, a scenic region of Japan where you have some unique, traditional experiences.
 The 1,200-year-old circular trail takes you to a range of scenic spots in nature as well as great historic spots.
 The trail passes along 88 official temples and numerous other sacred sites along the way where Kobo Daishi is believed to have traine.
 Every year hundreds of thousands of pilgrims from Japan and abroad undertake the pilgrimage and follow the ohenro route.

 Walking (parts of) the pilgrimage will be a wonderful experience, immersing yourself in the rich nature of the area.
 It also helps you train yourself physically and mentally through a long journey that generally takes about 40 – 50 days to complete on foot.
 Even when you don’t have the time or motivation to complete the full trail, it is worth it to consider just walking parts of the beautiful hiking trails.
 Here is all you need to know about the ohenro or Shikoku 88 Temples Pilgrimage.